 Finding a tutor suitably qualified to teach French and International Baccalaureate curricula is fairly easy in Paris.
 However, there are fewer tutors that can assist with other national curricula such as the British or American.

 Parents will find that their children’s school and networking with other expat parents may be a good starting point for sourcing good private tutors.
 Axiom Academic is a global tutoring database which offers access to a large number of tutors throughout Paris.

 The infrastructure in place to support people with special needs in Paris is fairly well-established.
 Where possible, both public and private schools in France try to cater to the needs of students with special needs through the use of specialist teaching assistants.
 The Maison Départmenetale des Personnes Handicapeés (MDPH) is the organisation charged with evaluating a child's special needs.
 They work with the Commission des Droits et de l'autonomie des Personnes Handicapeés (CDAPH) to create a personalised learning plan.

 When a special needs student can’t be accommodated at a mainstream school, there may be options of special schools or private tutors.
 The availability of additional staff and facilities to cater for special needs students often depends on the school as well as the area in which it's located.
 It is therefore important for parents of students with special needs to investigate the availability of appropriate facilities when selecting a school in Paris.

 Tertiary education in Paris

-The French tertiary education system is divided into the grandes écoles and the universities, with the former being more prestigious.
+The French tertiary education system is divided into grandes écoles and universities, with the former being more prestigious.

 Unlike many other countries, universities in France are specialised rather than general.
 This means that students choose to attend universities based on their subject choice.
 For example, the École Polytechnique is an engineering school, while HEC Paris is a business school.
 The University of Paris is a world-leading tertiary education institution specialising in the humanities.